 Are you sensing a pattern yet?
 As you may know, lemon tastes great with chicken, hence all these lemon-infused sides.

 So, apart from broccoli and asparagus, you can also flavor your green beans with lemon and sesame oil for a fantastic chicken casserole side dish.

 Sure, chicken casserole already has some vegetables.
 But when it comes to vegetables, the more, the better!
 Give your heavy dish a light and colorful contrast by pairing it with a fresh salad.

 What I love about this side is that you’ve got unlimited ways to make it!
-For chicken casserole, I like a simple romaine salad with Swiss cheese, cashews, and blueberries coated with a tangy mustard vinaigrette.
+For chicken casserole, I like a simple romaine salad with cheese, sunflower seeds, and dried cranberries coated with a tangy vinaigrette.

 5. Fruit Salad